jsc329/ammonitorwiki/Chapter-19-The-Scripts-Table.md

     ## Move in progress, waiting 10 seconds for server to catch up...

+    ## ...Move still in progress, waiting 10 more seconds...
+    ## ...Move still in progress, waiting 10 more seconds...

     ## Move status: complete

     ## Added 4 new records to recordings table.